NHSDigital/software-engineering-quality-framework/README.md

 ## Context

-The framework is a companion to the [NHS service standard](https://service-manual.nhs.uk/service-standard), and considers software delivery to be a collaborative process across the disciplines in the team, with these areas of specific focus:
+The framework is a companion to the [NHS service standard](https://service-manual.nhs.uk/service-standard).
-* **What** is delivered is the primary focus of Service Design, User Research, and Product
-* **How** it is delivered (both the construction and the operation) is the primary focus of Engineering and Delivery

-This framework focusses on the "how"

 ## Contents